 Muscles of the pelvic floor

 The muscles that make up the pelvic floor are the levator ani and the coccygeus muscles that pair together to seal off the pelvic cavity, forming the pelvic diaphragm.
 The levator ani consists of two parts, which includes the inner pubococcygeus muscle and the outer iliococcygeus muscle.
 Both of these muscles are attached to the sacrum at the back but starting from the pubic bones and the ilial bones, respectively, in the front.

-These muscles form a wide sling like a hammock, starting from all around the fan-shaped pelvic bone and connecting to the pelvic organs through firmly wrapped circular muscle fibers and thickenings of the fibrous tissue that envelops it.
+The levator ani muscles form a wide sling like a hammock, starting from all around the fan-shaped pelvic bone and connecting to the pelvic organs through firmly wrapped circular muscle fibers and thickenings of the fibrous tissue that envelops it.

-The pelvic floor has two openings for each of the passages to the outside, the urogenital hiatus and the rectal hiatus.
+The pelvic floor has two openings for each of the passages to the outside, which include the urogenital hiatus and the rectal hiatus.
 In women, the vagina and the urethra pass through the urogenitcal hiatus and the rectum passes through the rectal hiatus.
 In men, the urethra passes through the urogenital hiatus and the rectum through the rectal hiatus.

 Female pelvic floor labeled - Image Copyright: Alila Medical Media / Shutterstock

 The pelvic muscles form circular sphincters to control the passage of substances through each of these passages, namely, the urethral sphincter and the anal sphincter.
 Thus, continence is an important function of the pelvic floor.

 Pelvic floor muscles are responsible for providing control over urination, defecation, and flatulence.
 These muscles are also involved in orgasms.